kitenko/LiteTraining/README.md

 ### 2. Experiment Settings
 - `custom_folder_name`: Custom name for the experiment folder.
 - `only_weights_load`: If true, only the model weights are loaded from the checkpoint, not the optimizer state.
+- `strict_weights`: When loading a checkpoint, determines if the model should fail if state dict keys don’t match exactly (`true`) or just ignore missing keys (`false`).
+- `default_names`: A list of parameters that help form default names for experiment logging directories and checkpoints.

 ### 3. Model Configuration
 - `model_name`: Name of the pre-trained model, only models available on Hugging Face are supported.
-- `num_classes`: Number of output classes (e.g., `42` for 42 characters).
+- `num_classes`: Number of output classes.
-- `freeze_encoder (Union[bool, float])`: Freeze encoder layers; if set to a float, it specifies the fraction of layers to freeze.
+- `freeze_encoder`: Freeze encoder layers for transfer learning.
+Can be a boolean or a float indicating the fraction of layers to freeze.
 - `optimizer_config`: Specifies the optimizer and its parameters.
-The optimizer can be any of the three supported types; just provide the name and required parameters.
+The optimizer can be configured with scheduler type, patience, learning rate, etc.

 ### 4. Data Configuration
 - `num_workers`: Number of subprocesses for data loading.
 - `batch_size`: Number of samples per batch.
-- `create_dataset`: This is set to false to avoid caching, which allows for dynamic dataset creation each time.
+- `create_dataset`: This is set to false to avoid caching, which allows for dynamic dataset creation each time
-- `dataset_classes`: Specifies the dataset class and directories for training, validation, and prediction images.
-Custom preprocessing functions can be added as long as they support the `augmentations` interface.
+- `dataset_classes`: Specifies the dataset class and directories for training, validation, and prediction data.

 ### 5. Data Augmentations
-Data augmentations are applied using the Albumentations library.
-Common transformations include resizing, normalization, and converting to tensor format.
-You can customize augmentations as needed, following the `augmentations` interface.
+Data augmentations are applied using the Albumentations library and custom augmentation classes.
+Common transformations include normalization, resizing, flipping, rotation, brightness/contrast adjustments, and various blur or noise augmentations.

+You can customize the augmentation pipeline in the augmentations section of the config.
+Each augmentation is defined by:

+- `class_path`: The Python path to the augmentation class.
+- `init_args`: Arguments passed to the augmentation class.

 ### 6. Trainer Settings
 Trainer settings control the training loop's behavior, such as hardware settings and the number of epochs.
 For detailed parameter options, see the [PyTorch Lightning Trainer documentation](https://pytorch-lightning.readthedocs.io/en/stable/common/trainer.html).